 Community Development Block Grant (CDBG) & Revenue Sharing Programs

 The City of Newark solicits applications for funding for its Community Development Block Grant program and Revenue Sharing program.
 The Community Development/ Revenue Sharing Advisory Committee begins accepting applications in June for consideration for the next fiscal year.
 The Committee will meet through October to develop funding recommendations for City Council.
 The final decision on the allocation of all Community Development and Revenue Sharing funds will be made by City Council in November.
-Please contact Thomas Fruehstorfer of the Planning and Development Department at 302-366-7000 for more information.
+Please contact the Planning and Development Department at 302-366-7000 for more information.

 Community Development Block Grant (CDBG)